faustzero1/faustzero1.github.io/_sources/post/2022-09-12-0x01-Notes-i_decided_to_use_ssg_by_romanzolotarev.md

 * Source directory at pages/_rawdata/
 * Destination directory at pages/
 * The content of the website is '# Hello world'
-* The markdown name is 2022-09-first-post.md
+* The markdown name is 2022-09-12-first-post.md
-* The website title is 'Harambe | Cool'
+* The website title is 'Mr smith Website'

 So, the commands is: